AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/checkout-pages-not-loading-when-ad-blocker-is-enabled.md

 ---
 title: Checkout pages not loading when ad blocker is enabled
-description: "This article provides a patch for the known Adobe Commerce on cloud infrastructure 2.2.2 issue related to the failure to load checkout pages caused by uBlock or other ad blockers."
+description: This article provides a patch for the known Adobe Commerce on cloud infrastructure 2.2.2 issue related to the failure to load checkout pages caused by uBlock or other ad blockers.
+exl-id: fe718f21-df23-4ab1-a6b0-03bad4d7095d
 ---
 # Checkout pages not loading when ad blocker is enabled

 This article provides a patch for the known Adobe Commerce on cloud infrastructure 2.2.2 issue related to the failure to load checkout pages caused by uBlock or other ad blockers.